webview/webview/README.md

 Here, `Info.plist` is a [property list file](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) and `*.icns` is a special icon format.
 You may convert PNG to icns [online](iconverticons.com/online/).

 On Windows you probably would like to have a custom icon for your executable.
-It can be done by providing a resource file, compiling it and and linking with it.
+It can be done by providing a resource file, compiling it and linking with it.
 Typically, `windres` utility is used to compile resources.

 You may find some example build scripts for all three platforms [here](https://github.com/naivesound/glitch/tree/master/dist).